dream-num/univer/docs/zh/achitecture.md

     COMMAND = 0,
     /** An operation that do not require conflict resolve.  */ OPERATION = 1,
-    /** An operation that need to be resolved before applicated on peer client. */ MUTATION = 2,
+    /** An operation that need to be resolved before applied on peer client. */ MUTATION = 2,
 }
 ```